 Dr. Somenek will determine how much filler is still present in the nose.
 If a hyaluronic acid filler was used, Dr. Somenek will inject hyaluronidase which can dissolve the dermal filler completely.
 This will restore the contours and appearance of the nose prior to your surgical procedure to ensure you get an optimal result.

 Risks Associated with a Non-Surgical Rhinoplasty

-Like any injectable procedure, there are risks associated with a nonsurgical rhinoplasty.
+Like any injectable procedure, there are risks associated with a non-surgical nose job.
 Bleeding, infection, and bruising are the most common.
 Dr. Somenek is an expert rhinoplasty specialist that understands the nasal anatomy and has treated hundreds of noses with this procedure.
-It is extremely important to have an injector with a complete understanding of the nose to minimize additional complications associated with a nonsurgical rhinoplasty.
+It is extremely important to have an injector with a complete understanding of the nose to minimize additional complications associated with a non-surgical rhinoplasty.

 Hyaluronic acid is the recommended dermal filler for the nose.
 When this is injected, it attracts water and can transiently cause a small amount of swelling to the nose.
-Dr. Somenek provides a comprehensive checklist to follow which will minimize the overall amount of swelling after your nonsurgical rhinoplasty.
+Dr. Somenek provides a comprehensive checklist to follow which will minimize the overall amount of swelling after your procedure.